 General operating expenses

-- Advertising, marketing and sponsorship
+- Promotional activities, including marketing and sponsorship;

-- Public relations and social media
+- Relations with the public and various social media platforms;

-- Books, journals and news subscriptions, and
+- Books, magazines, and newspaper and magazine subscriptions;

 Don’t Blur The Lines Between The Company’s Money And Your Own